Salmarix/GDE-FEM/README.txt

+These MATLAB codes can be used to simulate the time evolution of aerosol number distribution undergoing condensation and coagulation processes.
+The finite element method is applied for the approximation method,

-The results presented in article can be replicated by running GDE_FEM_MAIN
+The results presented in article "Application of finite element method to General Dynamic Equation of Aerosols (GDE-FEM 1.0) - comparison with classical numerical approximations" can be replicated by running the code
+GDE_FEM_MAIN

 GDE_FEM_MAIN calls for the other .m -files.

-In addition, the example_size_dist_evolution.m is included which can be used to try the different functions included in this package.
+In addition, the example_size_dist_evolution.m is included which can be used to test the different functions included in this package.

 FUNCTIONS EXPLAINED (Inside GDE_functions folder)